nintexplatform/nwc-solution-starter/docs/build.md

 We recommend using a code editor that provides a console, such as [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/) or [Webstorm](https://www.jetbrains.com/webstorm).

-To build your package:
+To build your package in the console, type the following commands, each command followed by the **Enter** key.

-1. In the console, type the following commands, each command followed by the **Enter** key.
+- `gulp clean`
-   1. `gulp clean`
+- `gulp build`
-   1. `gulp build`
+  -  Note: Depending on your version of gulp you may need to update to the latest version by using `gulp --upgrade` and then remove `"no-use-before-declare": true` from the `tslint.json` file before running `gulp build` again.
-   1. `gulp bundle --ship`
+- `gulp bundle --ship`
-   1. `gulp package-solution --ship`
+- `gulp package-solution --ship`